polca/premise/docs/faq.rst

 TIAM-UCL is the exception because it provides only secondary-supply detail.
 Purchased district or industrial heat consumers are therefore linked directly to its secondary market, while on-site end-use fuel use remains unchanged.
-See :doc:`heat` for the complete model-coverage table.
+See :ref:`heat-transformation` for the complete model-coverage table.

 Why are legacy ecoinvent heat markets still present after the update?
 ______________________________________________________________________